Tencent/puerts/doc/unreal/en/automatic_binding_mode.md

 export default TS_Player;
 ```

-Now it should be available inside of Unreal Engine!
+Now regenerate the deceleration files and the class should be available inside of Unreal Engine!

 ![select_character.png](../..//pic/select_character.png)